|

 how far from the camera objects appear.
 Here is where this system will

-most likely disprove ‘orbs’.
+disprove ‘orbs’.
 Since two images are captured with a

 small separation between, any object, such as a piece of dust floating

-being captured in one image, not both.
+by within a few inches of the camera rig, will only be captured in one image, not both.
 Any object appearing orb like

-lens or the hot area for the flash or IR illuminator.
+lens; the hot area for the flash or IR illuminator.

 If an object is captured